timamero/react-nodejs-newsletter/README.md

   cd newsletter-frontend
   npm install
   ```
-4. Add .env file in the folder newsletter-backend (don't forget to add this to your .gitignore file)
+4. Add .env file in the folder newsletter-backend (don't forget to add this file to your .gitignore file)
 5. Set the following environment variables in your .env file
     - MONGODB_URI
       - The address to your MongoDB connection